vpp-repositories/java-web-development/README.md

 # Java Web Development
-This course covers everything you need to get started as a professional Java Web Developer.
+This course covers everything you need to get started as a professional Java Web Developer: Servlets, JSP, JSTL, MVC, Struts.